What is the App Studio?

 - Click on your form block, and then on the “FORM BUILDER” button in the property editor.

-- Click on “Radio” from your left panel, and use the property editor to create the options “Cat” and “Dog”
+- Click on “Radio” from your left panel, and use the property editor to customise it.
+First, in the Question section of the Radio Property Editor, type our user prompt: "Do you like Cats or Dogs?".
+Then in the options section below, create the two options “Cat” and “Dog”.

 Learn more about Variables.